 Google My Business Marketing Statistics

-Google My Business offers you a quick and easy way to display business information on local search and Google Maps.
+Google My Business, now called Google Business Profile, offers you a quick and easy way to display business information on local search and Google Maps.
 When you optimize your GMB listing using relevant Google My Business stats 2021, you increase the likelihood of consumers finding your business, whether through direct search or discovery.
 Gain helpful insights from our list of Google My Business stats below.

 • Fifty-six percent of local businesses have yet to claim their GMB listing (LSA Insider, 2017).